AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-queries-reports.md

 |`AND time < X`<br><br> `AND time >= Y`|Report `time frame`|
 |`GROUP BY a`|Report `group by`|

 This example covers most translation cases, but there are some exceptions.
-Let us dive in, starting with how the `aggregate` function is translated.
+Dive in, starting with how the `aggregate` function is translated.

 ## Aggregate functions